For Many St.

 television (particularly cable television) is the primary outlet for

 baseball.
 The legendary baseball voices from past years have been

 replaced by some combination of blow-dried polished announcers and

 former ball players: each parroting team written talking points and are

 nothing more than an extension of the team’s marketing department.
 You

 the positives and never criticize the Home Team.

-wonder if Harry Caray would have been hired as a
+wonder if Harry Caray would have been hired as a broadcaster in today’s

-too bad.
-Games were sure more fun during Harry’s day.
+were sure more fun during Harry’s day.